Sindhu-Parajuli/womavs/README.md

-#Vision Statement
+#Vision
 In this time of social isolation, we need social networks more than ever.
 The goal of this application is to provide women UTA Mavericks with a lifeline to each other.
 This application will provide female students with the opportunity to share and care through sharing posts, mentorship, and supporting each other.

+#Users
+This application will be used to help female Mavericks.
+Our intended user audience is the Female Community of UTA.
+Our aim is to provide these women with a place to ask questions and share life stories.
+During the project testing, feedback will be taken from female students who are residing nearby as neighbors or roommates.
+When the web-app is hosted, the application will be available to more people like classmates, friends, professors, etc which will widen our feedback data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).